Senior Alix Opfer doubles her season total with two goals in 2-1 win in home opener

 The Lynchburg, Va., native was selected by the NCAA Division I Women's Soccer Committee to serve on the Central Regional Advisory Committee in February of 1998.

 Brewer and his wife, Karen, have two daughters, Katie and Molly.
-Molly is a sophomore for the Bears this season.
+Molly is a senior for the Bears this season.